kalidassmk/finleap-service/README.md

 ----------------------------------------------------------------------------------------
 # How to run the FinLeap services

   Step 1: start the user service and template service.
+Please refer the below startup section

-  Step 2: Configure the schedulers in the src/resource/data.sql file
+  Step 2: Configure the schedulers in the finleap-service\notification-service\src\main\resources\data.sql file

     -- dailyScheduler for Subscribed News Letter notification, it will run based on the frequency=daily  and time= 23:05 GMT time stamp it will run on daily 11.05 pm in GMT, we can adjust scheduler based on time column in scheduler table.